 Discount Stores and Department Stores With Cheap Fabric

-If you don’t like the hunt of fabric discovery from preowned sources, don’t fret!
+If you don’t like the hunt for fabric from preowned sources, don’t fret!
 You can find cheap fabric and items ripe for upcycling new at big box stores.
 Here are some of my favorite places to shop.

 While my Dollar Tree occasionally sells fat quarters or single yards of fabric for $1, I much prefer it when I luck out with a huge tablecloth or nice king-sized pillowcase.
 You can use a pillowcase to make a kid’s dress for just $1!
 While I’m at Dollar Tree, I also like to pick up cheap ribbons and other sewing notions.
 (Read: 20 Dollar Tree embroidery blanks if you like embroidering!)

-Kohl’s and Other Stores that Clearance Like Woah
+2. Kohl’s and Other Stores that Clearance Well

 Even now, Kohl’s clearances like nobody’s business, and my Kohl’s card gives me up to 30% off the discount prices and often free shipping.
 I buy their store-brand plus size or XXL clothing for $2 or $3 sometimes.
 Right now, I’m working on sewing knit sundresses for my girls from a few XXL shirts I got for $2 apiece!